Pravalika05/Stock-Price-Prediction-using-RNN/README.txt

 Dataset link - https://raw.githubusercontent.com/Pravalika05/Stock-Price-Prediction-using-RNN/main/AMZN.csv

-##Predicting Amazon closing price of stock using RNN.
+# Amazon Stock Price Prediction using RNN considering the closing price has a criteria for stock prediction.
+The RNN model is build from scratch without using any framework.